Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 ## Nested Directories

-BETA: In version 6 default behavior for assembly scanning has changed not to scan nested folders for assemblies.
+BETA: In Version 6 default behavior for assembly scanning has changed not to scan nested folders for assemblies.

-For version 5 and below assemblies in nested folders were automatically scanned by default.
+For Version 5 and below assemblies in nested folders were automatically scanned by default.

-From version 6, default behavior is not to scan nested folders for assemblies.
+From Version 6, default behavior is not to scan nested folders for assemblies.
 You can enable nested folders assembly scanning using:

 snippet:ScanningNestedAssebliesEnabled

 ## Assemblies to scan

-In version 5 and earlier the API for assembly scanning took an "Include a list" approach.
+In Version 5 and earlier the API for assembly scanning took an "Include a list" approach.
 This proved to be problematic.
 Many extensions to NServiceBus rely on assembly scanning, for example transports and persistences in external NuGets.
 If, at endpoint configuration time, a list of assemblies was generated, and that list did not include extension assemblies, the endpoint would fail at runtime with some unexpected and hard to diagnose behaviors.

-In version 6 the API has been changes to an "Exclude a list" approach.
+In Version 6 the API has been changes to an "Exclude a list" approach.
 This supports that the common scenario removing specific assemblies from scanning without the common side effect of accidentally excluding required assemblies.

 ## Exclude a list approach